-Marburg virus is another highly fatal, hemorrhagic disease which is classified under Filoviridae.
+Marburg virus is another highly fatal hemorrhagic disease classified under Filoviridae.

-The capside for this virus is helical, which is a cylindrical shape with a central hollow.
+The capsid for this virus is helical, which is a cylindrical shape with a central hollow.

 This virus is enveloped.
 This envelope around the capsid works to fuse with the host's membrane, allowing the capsid and viral genome to enter and infect the host.
 Having an envelope also helps in avoiding host immunity.

-This virus has negative sense RNA, meaning that it must have its genome copied by an RNA-dependent RNA polymerase.
-This is then formed into positive sense RNA, which is then used for protein translation.
+This virus has negative sense RNA, meaning it must have its genome copied by an RNA-dependent RNA polymerase.
+This is then formed into positive-sense RNA, which is used for protein transla

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.